 - Experience of using SystmOne

-- Driver with licence for UK and access to a vehicle to facilitate community based visits including transportation of equipment required for clinical interventions
+- Can commute effectively to facilitate community based visits including transportation of equipment required for clinical interventions

 - IT skills to facilitate use of electronic patient records & other electronic systems e.g. for audit and equipment ordering